-Whilst employee normal contributions had ceased in 2018, employee AVC contributions were made until September 2019.
-Employer contributions (including employer contributions covering PPF levies) were remitted during 2019 in accordance with the Schedule of Contributions, dated 30 September 2016.
-(Employer normal contributions ceased in September 2019 in accordance with the terms of Scheme closure on 30 September 2018.)
+No employee contributions were made during 2020.
+Employer contributions (including employer contributions covering PPF levies) were remitted during 2020 in accordance with the Schedules of Contributions, dated 30 September 2016 and 26 March 2020.
 The employer also made early retirement funding cost contributions to the Scheme (at a level agreed by the Scheme Actuary) in respect of augmented early retirement benefits.